-The $\tt I$ and $\tt M$ registers used in the transfer are selected by fields in the SPORT's Autobuffer Control register.
+The I and M registers used in the transfer are selected by fields in the SPORT's autobuffer control register.

 The processor waits for the current instruction to finish before inserting the overhead cycle.
 A delay in the autobuffer transfer occurs if the transfer is required during an instruction executing in multiple cycles (for wait states, for example).
 If the transfer is required when the processor is waiting in an IDLE state, the transfer is executed and the processor returns to IDLE.

 When a data word transfer causes the circular buffer pointer to wrap around, the SPORT interrupt is generated.
 The receive interrupt occurs after the complete buffer has been received.
 The transmit interrupt occurs when the last word is loaded into TXn, prior to transmission.

-Aside from the completion of an instruction requiring multiple cycles and IDMA and BDMA cycles, the automatic transfer of individual data words has the highest priority of any operation short of RESET, including all interrupts.
-(For more information on the priority chain hierarchy of the ADSP-218x family, please see "Priority Chain" in Chapter 9, "DMA Ports.")
+Aside from the completion of an instruction requiring multiple cycles, the automatic transfer of individual data words has the highest priority of any operation short of RESET, including all interrupts.
 Thus, it is possible for an autobuffer transfer to increase the latency of an interrupt response if the interrupt happens to coincide with the transfer.
 Up to four autobuffered transfers can occur; in the case that two or more are needed in the same cycle, they have the following priority, which is the same as the SPORT interrupt priority:

-Highest SPORT0 Transmit SPORT0 Receive Lowest SPORT1 Transmit SPORT1 Receive
+Highest SPORT0 Transmit SPORT0 Receive SPORT1 Transmit Lowest SPORT1 Receive